 Images from cameras that can shoot in raw are perfect for colour grading with Da Vinci Resolve as they contain all of the original highlight, lowlight, and mid-tone information, they enable the full image latitude and HDR, and yet the files are made of reasonable amounts of data.

 Post production can be made simpler and more efficient by not converting files into other formats, and, indeed Resolve is an excellent example with its capability of being able to work directly in native raw files.
 Why transcode to any other format?
-Doing so would be a waste of time, a waste of space and also a waste of money, whilst it would also potentially degrade the image quality.
+Doing so would be a waste of time, a waste of space and also a waste of money, whilst it could also potentially degrade the image quality.

 4. Film Restoration in 8k with Pro Res XQ compression

-Those that have not yet seen the kind of result possible with 8k scanning of films state with conviction that 4k is “enough” for 35mm films.
-The Mobile Digital Lab pushes the benchmark from “enough” to "excellent", and for good reasons; it offers an analog style purity and subtlety with a pristine quality, in what could also be defined as a possibly better than projected film experience.
+Those that have not yet seen the kind of result possible with 8k scanning of films often state with conviction that 4k is “enough” for 35mm films.
+However, the Mobile Digital Lab pushes the benchmark from “enough” to "excellent", and for good reasons; the 8k pro res offers better imagery with more fine detail than 4k can offer.
+It shows a certain pristine quality while offering an analog style purity and subtlety, in what could also be defined as arguably better quality than projected positive prints can offer.

 5. Lossless - A type of codec for which putting an image through encoding followed by decoding results in an image that is mathematically guaranteed to have exactly the same pixel values as the original.